ChrisVilches/freedxm/README.md

 - **WebSocket Control**: Chrome tabs/pages are controlled using WebSockets, eliminating the need for polling.
 - **Remote Debugging**: Requires Chrome to operate in debugging mode.
 If a session is active and Chrome isn't in debugging mode, it will be terminated.
-- **Domain Blocking**: Domains are blocked using Chrome's remote debugging mode, avoiding direct network interaction.
+- **Domain Blocking**: Domains are blocked using Chrome's remote debugging mode, which allows for domain blocking without the need for direct network interaction such as using proxies or iptables.

 ### Process Management